Assassination of Shinzo Abe: Attack

 Positions of Abe (purple) and Yamagami (blue) at the time of the shooting.
 Abe's security detail and other individuals are not shown.
 Not drawn to scale.

 While Abe was delivering his speech, the perpetrator, Tetsuya Yamagami, was able to approach within several metres, despite the presence of security.
 At around 11:30 am, when Abe said, "Instead of thinking about why he [Satō] cannot do it ..." (「彼はできない理由を考えるのではなく...」), he was shot at from behind by the masked Yamagami with a battery-ignited homemade gun with a pistol grip, (Note: While many sources report the weapon to be a shotgun, the Nara Prefectural Police Department reported that the weapon was a pistol.
-According to the police, the suspect called his homemade gun used in the assassination a "shotgun" (散弾銃).) which is made of metal pipes, wooden board and duct tapes and resembles a sawn-off double-barreled shotgun, capable of firing six pellets at a time.
-The first shot missed and prompted Abe to turn around and look towards the sound, at which point a second shot was fired, hitting Abe in the exposed neck and left chest.
+According to the police, the suspect called his homemade gun used in the assassination a "shotgun" (散弾銃).) which was made of metal pipes, wooden board and duct tape and resembled a sawed-off double-barrelled shotgun, capable of firing six pellets at a time.
+The first shot missed, causing Abe to turn around and look towards the sound, at which point a second shot was fired, hitting Abe in the exposed neck and left chest.
 Abe then took a few steps forward, fell to his knees, and collapsed.
 Abe's security detained the suspect, who did not resist.
-According to security guards stationed at the scene during the assassination, the sound of the gunshot was very different from that of a conventional firearm, reminiscent of fireworks or tire blowout.
+According to security guards stationed at the scene during the assassination, the sound of the gunshot was very different from that of a conventional firearm, reminiscent of fireworks or a tire blowout.
 This may explain the delay of response from Abe's bodyguards after the first round of gunshot.

 Treatment

 Paramedics arrived on the scene at 11:37 am, and an ambulance later arrived at 11:41 am.
 Police sources told NHK that Abe was initially conscious and responsive after being shot.
 A doctor who arrived at the scene said there were no signs indicating Abe was conscious.
-Shortly thereafter, he was transported to a local hospital by emergency helicopter with a wound to the right side of his neck and internal bleeding in his left chest, arriving approximately fifty minutes after being shot.
+Shortly thereafter, he was transported to a local hospital by emergency helicopter with a wound to the right side of his neck and internal bleeding in his left chest, arriving approximately 50 minutes after being shot.
 He was reported to have no vital signs when he arrived at Nara Medical University Hospital in Kashihara, due to cardiopulmonary arrest prior to his arrival.
 At 2:45 pm, a press conference was held by Prime Minister Fumio Kishida, who stated that Abe was in critical condition and that "doctors [were] doing everything they [could]".